 In addition, try not to bathe immediately after coming in from a day in the sun.
 Your body needs time to finish processing the Vitamin D and UVA/UVB rays.
 Try to wait at least an hour before showering.

 How do you protect yourself from too much sun?
-What are your favorite products?
+What are your favorite products for natural sun protection?